 The Proficient student is able to identify line-symmetric figures.
 Recognize and draw lines of symmetry for two-dimensional figures.
-The Basic student is able to:

 - Identify line-symmetric figures.
-OR - Recognize and draw lines of symmetry for two-dimensional figures. - The Below Basic student may be able to: - Identify line-symmetric figures with partial success OR - Recognize and draw lines of symmetry for two-dimensional figures with partial success.
+OR - Recognize and draw lines of symmetry for two-dimensional figures.

+- Identify line-symmetric figures with partial success OR - Recognize and draw lines of symmetry for two-dimensional figures with partial success.